Risk-Team/CAVAanalytics/README.md

-CAVA (Climate and Agriculture Risk Visualization and Assessment) is a framework and approach to the analysis and visualization of state-of-the-art climate data.
-[CAVA is made of a Platform (GUI)](https://fao-cava.predictia.es/auth), which is freely accessible and satisfy the needs of most standard users, and a R package (**CAVAanalytics**) which allows remote access to climate data and several functions for more advanced climate data analyses.
+CAVA (Climate and Agriculture Risk Visualization and Assessment) is a framework and approach to the analysis and visualization of climate data.
+[CAVA is made of a Platform (GUI)](https://fao-cava.predictia.es/auth), which is freely accessible and satisfy the needs of most standard users interested in climate models and a R package (**CAVAanalytics**), which allows remote access to high-resolution climate information and a unified approach to working with NetCDF files in general.

 CAVAanalytics can be used locally (installation through GitHub), remotely (registered users can access the University of Cantabria